SquarerFive/bf3-bots/README.md

 This mod is currently in early development.
 Feel free to contribute but there is no guaruntee that the mod will be stable if you plan on using it (I will only be providing support for those who wish to contribute at the moment).

 ## Master Branch: Features
-- Conquest and Domination support.
+- Conquest, TDM and Domination support.
-    - Rush, CTF and TDM will soon be supported
+    - Rush, CTF will soon be supported
-- Multi-layer navigation mesh, recursive pathfinding.
+- Multi-layer navigation mesh.
+- DFAstar++ (highly optimized solution), and AStar pathfinding.
+Falling back to the latter if distance fields are not generated.
 - Multiple tools to determine navigable parts of the map (all of these can work together):
     - Automated score-based navmesh generation (fast).
     - Path recorder, where the player can record their movements which modify the bias value on the nav mesh.